 A new Managed Project can be created directly through the browser interface of an Altium Server and subsequently opened in Altium NEXUS.

 Once you have created a project and saved it to the required location, design documents can be added, edited or removed from the active project.

 Note that the presentation of documents in the Projects panel does not reflect how they are stored on the hard drive or elsewhere.
-The panel's contents can be considered as a logical representation of the project, whereas the physical location and organization of the document file storage (and its type) is up to you – the documents might be stored in a folder on your local machine or a LAN, in a local, remote or vault-based version-controlled repository, or as fully managed project within the Altium Vault.
+The panel's contents can be considered as a logical representation of the project, whereas the physical location and organization of the document file storage (and its type) are up to you – the documents might be stored in a folder on your local machine or a LAN, in a local, remote or vault-based version-controlled repository, or as a fully managed project within an Altium Server.